darren-reddick/terraform-aws-transfer/README.md

 This module will output the URL for the API Gateway which should be used as the ***url*** argument for the ***aws_transfer_server*** resource

-A DynamoDB table will be created by the resource
+A DynamoDB table will be created by the resource and is used to store SFTP user credentials and user directory details.

+The infrastructure code is based on the example provided (in the CF template) in the AWS Storage Blog article https://aws.amazon.com/blogs/storage/enable-password-authentication-for-aws-transfer-for-sftp-using-aws-secrets-manager/.
+That example uses AWS Secrets Manager which costs $0.40 per Secret so a DynamoDB based solution may be more palatable as having many users may incur high costs.

 ## Inputs